chaosparrot/talon_hud/APPEARANCE.md

 You will notice that inside of the light theme folder, there are no images to be found.
 That is because all the themes take the images out from a single base theme inside of _base_theme.
 You can change the images around here and they will be used for all the available themes.
 As long as you use the right file names, the images should update nicely.

 If you wish to change the images around for the light theme only, you can copy the images folder inside of the _base_theme folder over to the light folder, and change the images around.
 The images are only reloaded whenever you change a theme, or whenever you change a file when the HUD is in the development mode.

+## Customizing audio

+All the available audio cues are put inside of a theme as well.
+As such, you can override audio cues with your own by simply overriding the files inside the audio folder of a theme.
+Do note however that currently the only allowed filetype is 16-bit signed .WAV files, so make sure you are exporting the right file type when you create a new file.

 ## Creating your own theme